priyankas9/Notes/data analytics/excel.md

 **## What is a Pivot Table?

 A pivot table is a powerful data analysis tool found in spreadsheet applications like Microsoft Excel.
 It allows users to summarize, analyze, and visualize large datasets interactively.
 Unlike traditional tables, which present data in a fixed format, pivot tables enable users to rearrange data dynamically, facilitating better insights into relationships between variables.
-This capability to "pivot" or rotate data makes it easier to compare and contrast different aspects of the dataset without altering the original data source[1](https://study.com/academy/lesson/pivot-table-definition-uses-examples.html)[6](https://mobisystems.com/en-eu/blog/tutorials/what-is-a-pivot-table-and-how-to-create-one).
+This capability to "pivot" or rotate data makes it easier to compare and contrast different aspects of the dataset without altering the original data source.

 ## Importance of Pivot Tables